ashblue/fluid-stats/README.md

 statsAdjustment.RemoveAdjustment(runtimeStats);
 ```

-Adjustment stat modifiers can also be applied and remove individually as so.
+Adjustment stat modifiers can also be applied and removed individually as so.

 ```c#
 var runtimeStats = originalStats.CreateRuntimeCopy();